thriveweb/deking-new/content/posts/2018-10-26-10-things-people-don’t-know-about-building-a-deck.md

 date: '2015-09-02'
 featuredImage: /images/uploads/9s6upf4itnaxawhrgcsn7w.jpg
 shortDescription: >-
-  DeKing Decks started out in 2003 as a 1800 number—don’t worry, not that kind of 1800 number—and has now grown into a world-class decking business servicing all of South East Queensland, including the Sunshine and Gold Coasts.
-But as David Rider explains, there’s still quite a lot that people don’t know about decks.
+  Building a Deck in QLD? - 10 things you probably don't know.
+For example, do you need a permit? how big can the deck be? can I build over a swimming pool?
 categories:
   - category: Deck Builders
 meta:
   description: >-
     Building a Deck in QLD? - 10 things you probably don't know.
-For example do you need a permit? how big can the deck be? can I build over a swimming pool?
+For example, do you need a permit? how big can the deck be? can I build over a swimming pool?
   title: Building a Deck in QLD? - 10 things you probably don't know
 ---
+Building a Deck in QLD? - 10 things you probably don't know.
+For example, do you need a permit? how big can the deck be? can I build over a swimming pool?

 DeKing Decks started out in 2003 as a 1800 number—don’t worry, not _that_ kind of 1800 number—and has now grown into a world-class decking business servicing all of South East Queensland, including the Sunshine and Gold Coasts.
 But as David Rider explains, there’s still quite a lot that people don’t know about decks.

 After working for builders in the housing sector, David found a real need for a company that specialised in timber outdoor decking, and now builds decks, patios, carports, roofing, and gazebos.